 Time really does fly.
 Before you know it, another mortgage term has passed and it’s time to renew your loan.
-However, it’s always a good idea to consider your options before automatically restarting your contract.
+However, it’s always a good idea to consider your mortgage renewal options before automatically restarting your contract.

 Now is the time to see if you can obtain a better rate or more favourable terms.
 You may even reconsider whether you want to stay in the same home at all.

-Search for a Better Rate
+Search for Better Mortgage Renewal Rates

 You can ask your existing lender for their best possible rate.
 During your negotiations, be polite, but also be assertive.
 Remember, the lender’s goal is to give you the best rate for them, not what’s best for you.